MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ## Force enable specific sidebar apps

-Use the [ExtensionInstallForceList](/deployedge/microsoft-edge-policies#extensioninstallforcelist) policy to enable specific sidebar apps that can’t be disabled by users in your organization.
+Use the [ExtensionInstallForceList](/deployedge/microsoft-edge-policies#extensioninstallforcelist) policy to enable specific sidebar apps that can't be disabled by users in your organization.
 Use the following steps as a guide to force enable a sidebar app.

 1. In the Group Policy Editor, go to **Administrative Templates** > **Microsoft Edge** > **Extensions** and then select **Control which extensions are installed silently**.
 2. Select **Enabled**.
 3. Click **Show**.
 4. Enter the extension ID(s) for the sidebar apps you want to force enable.

 The sidebar app will be enabled silently without needing any user interaction.
-The user won’t be able to remove this app from the sidebar.
-This setting will overwrite any blocklist policy that’s enabled.
+The user won't be able to remove this app from the sidebar.
+This setting will overwrite any blocklist policy that's enabled.

 ## See also